MicrosoftDocs/win32/desktop-src/Debug/pe-format.md

 ### Longnames Member

-The name of the longnames member is "//".
+The name of the longnames member is "//" (IMAGE_ARCHIVE_LONGNAMES_MEMBER).
 The longnames member is a series of strings of archive member names.
 A name appears here only when there is insufficient room in the Name field (16 bytes).
 The longnames member is optional.
 It can be empty with only a header, or it can be completely absent without even a header.

 The strings are null-terminated.
 Each string begins immediately after the null byte in the previous string.